MAGALA-RICHARD/apsimNGpy-documentations/doc/mult_core.rst

 Customization
 ===================
 If you don’t want to use the higher-level API, you can build the pipeline from scratch.
 The simplest path is to decorate your worker with write_results_to_sql, which writes the worker’s return value to the database after each run.
 The worker must return either a pandas DataFrame or a dict—that way you control exactly which variables/columns are written.
-Alternatively, skip the decorator and call your own writer/aggregator inside the worker, as shown belw
+Alternatively, skip the decorator and call your own writer/aggregator inside the worker, as shown below.

 .. code-block:: python

             from pathlib import Path